nucleome/nucleserver/README.md

 If possible, we highly recommend users to provide a google sheet with publicly accessable web links.
 Then, other users can start a local service with them.
 It would be even better if data hosters can index the data files and provide tar balls to download.

 ### Local index for remote data
 If acessing data from other servers such as ENCODE, NucleServer will fetch index from the web link and store them locally, which is on average 1% of the original data file in size.
-It is in `[Your Home Dir]/.nucle/index`.
+It is stored in `[Your Home Dir]/.nucle/index`.
 As a result, while browsing the genome, NucleServer will fetch the corresponding data from ENCODE each time based on the index.

 ## TODOs
 - Supporting Large Set Data Host